Aviation police in two of the largest airports in U.S.told to “run or hide”

 “At a time when threats to our airports and other vulnerable entities within the United States are at its greatest, we renew our request that these fine officers be given authority to carry a firearm as part of their duty gear as is the norm at all other major airports within the United States for their safety and that of the public at large,” said the letter from union President Norm Frese.

 This comes as no surprise as this is in Chicago, where politicians, law-makers and citizens blame guns for the high crime and violence rates.
-Chicago is extremely anti-gun, but as we know, they don’t have a gun problem, they have a criminal problem.
+Chicago is 150x300_emailerextremely anti-gun, but as we know, they don’t have a gun problem, they have a criminal problem.

 It’s entirely unconstitutional and wrong, however, to take those ideals and force them in an airport- where others remain defenseless if an attack ever occurred.
 The law enforcement that is supposed to be there to serve and protect is prohibited from doing so, based on some policy maker(s) opinions.